-Meet firms at careers fairs in Michaelmas term and at company presentations, and monitor your target firms' websites.
+Meet firms at careers fairs in Michaelmas term and at company presentations.
+Monitor your target firms' websites and attend virtual events where offered.

 Accountancy: The large accounting firms open graduate recruitment during the summer in the year before graduation.
 Positions in London fill quickly in Michaelmas term, so apply early, whilst vacancies for regional offices may exist late into the year.
-Firms with smaller annual recruitment targets will typically open vacancies in Michaelmas term or recruit on an ongoing rolling basis.
+Firms with smaller annual recruitment targets will typically open vacancies in Michaelmas term or recruit on an on-going rolling basis.
 It can also be worth considering a speculative approach to small firms even if no 'graduate programme' is advertised.